gregorwolf/SAP-NPM-API-collection/apis/ux-ui5-tooling/README.md

       version: 1.78.0
 ```

-By using the `version` parameter one can choose the SAPUI5 version which will used when `npx fiori run` is executed.
+Starting with `ux-ui5-tooling` version `1.4.7`, if the `version` property is not set in the `ui5.yaml`, then the `minUI5Version` from `manifest.json` will be used for the application preview.
+If the `version` property is set, but it is empty, then the `latest` SAPUI5 version from https://ui5.sap.com will be used for the application preview.
+For any other case the value of the `version` property will be used for the application preview.

 **Note:** all UI5 requests are routed through the proxy.
 Sometimes this can cause performance issues.
 If you don't want route the UI5 requests through the proxy, then you can set parameter `directLoad: true`.
 This will inject the UI5 url in the HTML file of the application and thus the UI5 libs will be loaded directly.